 The Italian Sports Club of Werribee was originally established in 1960 by a group of Italian immigrants with the main objective of getting together on a weekly basis and participating in sporting activities among themselves.
 Between 1960 and 1971, the membership of the Club flourished through bocce competitions and as a result of donations and other fundraising activities, in 1971, 3.5 acres of land (the present site of the Club) was purchased.

-The original club building was built with the substantial use of money borrowed from members and considerable efforts of voluntary labour given by members, and was officially opened on 10th August, 1974 by The Honourable Sir Henry Winneke.
+The original club building was developed with the substantial use of money borrowed from members and considerable efforts of voluntary labour given by members, and was officially opened on 10th August, 1974 by The Honourable Sir Henry Winneke.
 This original building consisted of 8 bocce lanes, with a mezzanine floor providing a large room overlooking the bocce lanes which was regularly used by the youth group for meetings, movie nights and social occasions.

 The building also contained a billiard room containing two tables, kiosk, main dining room with large kitchen and a L shaped bar.
-Since the completion of the original building other improvements have included:- 1977 Club car park constructed with use of funds raised by the Ladies Auxiliary.
+Since the completion of the original building, other improvements have included – 1977 Club car park constructed with use of funds raised by the Ladies Auxiliary.
 With the financial assistance of the Victorian Government, two outdoor tennis courts were constructed.
-Over the years two squash courts were built.
-In 1993 construction commenced on the extension of the gaming lounge and bistro with the Club being granted a Gaming Licence on 21st December, 1993 to operate machines.
-In 1997 the front entrance of the Club was changed from Parlands Grove to Heaths Road.
+Over the years, two squash courts were built.
+In 1993, construction commenced on the extension of the gaming lounge and bistro with the Club being granted a Gaming Licence on 21st December, 1993 to operate machines.
+In 1997, the front entrance of the Club was changed from Parlands Grove to Heaths Road.

-For this reason the Club, over the years, incurred expenditure in training and coaching in the sporting activities in which the Club is involved by encouraging a wider participation and improvement of performance of their members to enhance the Club’s reputation amongst other clubs in Victoria and interstate.
+For this reason the Club, over the years, incurred expenditure in training and coaching in the sporting activities in which the Club is involved by encouraging a wider participation and improvement of performance of their members to enhance the Club’s reputation among other clubs in Victoria and interstate.